Grand Canyon Driving Tips

 by Canyon Dave

-An easy drive north via Highway 64 to the Grand Canyon South Entrance.
+Drive north via Highway 64 to the Grand Canyon South Entrance.

 Closer!
 54 Miles (87 Kilometers).
 45 Minutes.

-This is a two-lane road, so be careful and patient.
-The speed limit is 65 MPH.
-Traffic can be busy, even maddening.
-Along the way there are two short passing lanes that become racetracks, with cars going 95 miles per hour trying to get ahead of you.
-Then, when you reach the South Entrance, I have seen a wait-in-line of two hours to get in the National Park, especially between 10:00 AM and 3:00 PM in busy season.
-Avoid this by starting early if possible, or visiting in the off-season from November to February.
-Before 10:00 AM there may be little or no wait time at all!
+When you reach the South Entrance, there can be a wait-in-line of two hours to get into the National Park, especially between 10:00 AM and 4:00 PM in busy season.
+Avoid this by arriving early if possible, or visiting in the off-season from November to February.

 From Flagstaff